Destinations overview

 Retries: how we handle outages

-If your destination suffers an outage, we’ll retry sending to the destination.
+If your destination suffers an outage, we’ll retry calls to the destination.
 We retry up to 14 times with an exponentially increasing delay between retries.
 The maximum retry window is about three hours.

 We don’t retry when we get a definitive error, like a 400 or 403.
 Rather, we retry in the following situations: